LWL Roman Museum in Haltern am See

 • Children:

-* The following are entitled to a reduction (with proof): Recipients of current benefits in accordance with Social Security Codes II and XII, students (with the exception of "Study in Old Age"), trainees, relatives in the voluntary social year, severely disabled persons with a degree of disability of 80 percent or more (one accompanying person free).
+* Discount entitlement (with proof): Recipients of current benefits in accordance with the German Social Security Codes II and XII, students (with the exception of "Studium im Alter"), trainees, family members doing a voluntary social year, severely disabled people with a degree of disability of 50 per cent or more, and holders of the NRW Volunteer Card.

 Guided tours